 In Windows environments, NTFS permissions are used for regulating access to files and folders.
-Although administrators possess the knowledge to establish or modify these permissions, effectively and systematically managing them for extensive user groups can be challenging.
-Below is a simple guide to setting up and safeguarding NTFS Permissions.
+Although administrators possess the knowledge to establish or modify these permissions, effectively and systematically managing permissions for extensive user groups can be challenging.
+Below is a simple guide to setting up and safeguarding NTFS Permissions using effective permissions management strategies.

 NTFS Permissions Levels